All about Johnny Monsarrat

 Johnny Monsarrat has through his secular activism worked in executive roles with Edwina Rogers, former two-time White House staffer and four-time Senate staffer, with Richard Dawkins, bestselling author and scientist named the world's top thinker, and Penn Jillette, half of magic act Penn & Teller, the longest running show in Las Vegas history.
 See how Johnny Monsarrat won a Guinness World Record for his atheist community art project, Soulburners.

-You can read how Johnny Monsarrat founded Turbine, how Johnny Monsarrat got lost at night on a mountain, and how Johnny Monsarrat founded Events INSIDER, the most popular events blog in New England.
+You can read how Johnny Monsarrat founded Turbine, how Johnny Monsarrat got lost at night on a mountain, and how Johnny Monsarrat founded Events INSIDER, New England's most popular all-digital news channel on the arts and tourism.
 You can find Johnny Monsarrat on LinkedIn.